candostyavuz/candost_DamnVulnerableDefi/README.md

 **My Exploit Pattern:** I have written the attacker contract which sets allowence for itself from the pool contract by sending relevant calldata.
 Also, another function enables attacker to make a `transferFrom()` call to withdraw stolen funds.

 **Takeaway:** Making calls to external contracts are dangerous.
 Trust no one.
 Limit your contracts with certain call types to only certain (trusted) addresses.

+# 4- Side Entrance:
+**Issue:** Problem here is assets acquired with `flashLoan()` can be deposited into the same contract with `deposit()` , so attacker can get free ownership of assets.

+**My Exploit Pattern:** My attacker contract includes implementation of `execute()` function and it is triggered when it's called by `flashLoan()` when it's called from the attacker contract.
+Since all `msg.value` is sent to the `execute()` , I make the `deposit()` call to vulnerable contract.
+Since all balance is sent to the contract, flash loan will not revert.
+But as the depositor, we get the whole ownership of the loaned assets.
+In another function, I make the `withdraw()` call to acquire the assets.
+*Note: I initially forgot to include `receive()` function into attacker contract, so it failed to withdraw assets!*

+**Takeaway:** Contract shouldn't allow `deposit()` calls made inside the `flashLoan()` calls.
+Generally speaking, it's good idea to limit external calls inside flash loan related functions as much as possible. *In some posts I've seen that this challenge can also be categorized as reentrancy attack, but I disagree with that.
+We are executing the functions only once, pass all the require checks and we don't use fallback methods to trigger consecutive calls.*